zachnorton14/Notion-App/README.md

 ## Features

 * Create folders that can be published at any time to make them globally accessible on the internet.
-* Build folders with many notes that can be used to store any information you wnat.
+* Build folders with many notes that can be used to store any information you want.
 * Create an account and display a bio and profile picture.
 * Navigation bar to guide you throughout the website
 * Browse our public folders section to see what other user's are creating.